Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Introduction

 Many of the above results concern two-component Fermi gases and by comparison, much less is known about itinerant FM in Fermi systems with higher number of components.
-In lattice systems, higher number of components can arise from a multi-orbital description of the electronic properties of a given material.
-In such systems a new energy scale emerges, namely the Hund's coupling, which favors spin polarization (just like it does in atoms as encoded in Hund's rules).
+In lattice systems, higher number of components can arise from a multi-orbital description of the electronic properties of a material.
+In such systems a new energy scale emerges, namely Hund's coupling, which favors spin polarization (just like it does in atoms and it is encoded in Hund's rules).
 Multi-orbital Kanamori-Hubbard models have been studied using a wealth of techniques, most notably the dynamical mean-field theory (see e.g. Ref.~\cite{georges2013} and references therein).

 In the continuum limit, there are fewer available results for itinerant FM.
-For $N$ component Fermi gases, it was found in Ref.~\cite{Cazalilla_NJOP_11_2009} using a Landau free energy derived by integrating out the fermionic degrees of freedom of an interacting Fermi gas with SU$(N)$ symmetry~\cite{Cazalilla_NJOP_11_2009,Gorshkov_2010,Cazalilla_2014} the transition to the itinerant ferromagnet is generically first order.
-This may appear striking because higher symmetry is expected to lead to higher degeneracies in the spectrum of low-lying states.
-Thus, quantum criticality could be expected to be more easily realized in systems with SU$(N>2)$ symmetry.
-However, as we shall review below, the structure of the order FM parameter leads to a different form of the Landau free-energy.
-This difference sets the cases of SU$(N = 2)$ and SU$(N >2)$ symmetric Fermi gases clearly apart.
+For $N$ component Fermi gases, it was found in Ref.~\cite{Cazalilla_NJOP_11_2009} using a Landau free energy derived by integrating out the fermionic degrees of freedom of an interacting Fermi gas with SU$(N)$ symmetry~\cite{Cazalilla_NJOP_11_2009, Gorshkov_2010,Cazalilla_2014} the transition to the itinerant ferromagnet is generically first order in three space dimensions.
+This may appear striking because higher symmetry is expected to lead to higher degeneracies in the low-lying states, thus enhancing quantum criticality.
+However, as discussed below, the structure of the FM order parameter in SU($N > 2$) leads to a different form of the Landau free-energy.
+This difference sets the SU$(N = 2)$ and SU$(N >2)$ symmetric Fermi gases clearly apart.

 Recently, Pera and coworkers have carried out HF, 2nd~\cite{Pera1} and 3rd order~\cite{Pera2} calculations at zero temperature for the SU($N$)-symmetric Fermi gases and confirmed the existence of the first order phase transition.
 Their approach assumes a particular pattern of symmetry breaking of SU($N$) which reduces the ground state energy to a function of a single parameter.
 The energy is then minimized as a function of this parameter.
 To 2nd order in the gas parameter $k_F a_S$ the ground state energy is known analytically from the work of Kanno~\cite{Kanno_PTP_1970}.
-Accounting for the 3rd order correction requires going beyond universality and numerical integration~\cite{Pera2}.
+Accounting for the 3rd order goes beyond universality and requires numerical integration~\cite{Pera2}.